 Our first visit to Indiana, PA sort of happened by accident.
 With a plane obsessed toddler, a friend and I were looking around for a small airport that we could tour.
 The Indiana Airport was brought to our attention, and our love for the area started from there.
 Being from Eastern PA originally, I had heard of IUP, but my knowledge of Indiana County didn’t go much beyond that.
 It wasn’t until we started looking into things to do in Indiana, PA with kids that I realized how much this adorable town has to offer.

 With the proximity from Pittsburgh and Central Pennsylvania, Indiana County is the perfect place for a day trip or quick weekend getaway.
 Whether you want a little bit of history, outdoors or great restaurants, there’s something in Indiana County for the whole family.

 Sponsored Post: We were hosted by the Indiana County Tourist Bureau.
 As always, all opinions are gladly our own.
 Be sure to check out the Visit Indiana County, PA website or call them at 724-463-7505 if you’re planning to visit the area.
 The staff there is SO helpful with planning the perfect trip for your interests.

-Toddling Traveler participates in affiliate programs.
-This means we may earn a small commission for items purchased through our links.
+Toddling Traveler participates in the Amazon Affiliate and other affiliate programs.
+This means we may earn a commission for qualifying purchases through our links.